cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.2.3v1
 Sign-ins detected as high risk SHALL be blocked.
-- _Rationale:_ By blocking sign-ins determined as high risk, this prevents accounts that are likely compromised from accessing the tenant.
+- _Rationale:_ By blocking sign-ins determined as high risk, compromised accounts are prevented from accessing the tenant.
 - _Last modified:_ June 2023

 ### Resources